While there is no fast cure for the common cold, our top tips could help ease symptoms naturally and may even shorten the duration of your cold.

 Boost zinc levels

 Studies suggest that the mineral zinc helps reduce the length and severity of a cold.
 However, to benefit from its effect you would need to take a zinc supplement as soon as you feel a cold coming on – at least within a day of the symptoms starting.
 Always see your GP before taking any food supplements.
 Eating zinc-rich foods may be an effective way of keeping your defences primed – cacao powder and cashews are good sources of zinc as are other nuts, seeds and beans.
-Studies have suggested that combining zinc with vitamin C could provide even quicker symtom relief.
+Studies have suggested that combining zinc with vitamin C could provide even quicker symptom relief.

 Try our zinc-rich recipe ideas: